8.8 Yes or No Prompts

 Buffer foo.el modified; kill anyway? (yes or no)

-To answer, you must type ‘ yes
+To answer, you must type ‘ yes’ or ‘ no’ into the minibuffer,

-followed by RET
+followed by RET.

 With both types of yes-or-no query the minibuffer behaves as described